In sales, there are words you absolutely should use to seal the deal, but there are also words to avoid if you want to close a sale.

 Other expressions that generate that same level of interest are “Would you like to take advantage of this?” and “Would you like to move forward?”

 But what if he says, “Would you like to take this car home with you?”
-Your answer will be, “Sure!”
+You’re looking at the car you’re dreaming of driving.
+You’re picturing it parked outside of your home.
+Of course your answer will be, “Sure!”
 And the salesman will say, “Here is the key.”

 Contract (word 15)

-These words are more casual than signing The Contract.
+So instead of signing the “contract”, use casual words like “agreement” or “paperwork”.
 Focus on what’s important, which is getting something signed, not using heavy words to seal the deal.

 I Haven’t Heard Back From You (words 16-21)

-The phrase “I haven’t heard back from you” sounds so normal, it flows out of your mouth smoothly and with ease.
-But in sales when you say that the prospect knows why they haven’t heard back from you!
+The phrase “I haven’t heard back from you” can flow out of your mouth with ease, but these are six words you should avoid.
+When you say those words to a prospect, they know why you haven’t heard back from them!

 When you do a touch point, always offer something.
 Provide them with new information about your product or service, for example.
-Don’t sell them.
+Don’t sell them or push them to make a decision the next time you call.
 When you stay in touch and add value, the prospect is more likely to do business with you when the time is right for them.

 Individual (word 22)

-Personal relationships are important when closing deals.
-“Individual” is a cold and institutional word.
+Personal relationships are important when closing deals, so “individual” is one of the words you want to avoid if you want to build relationships.
+“Individual” sounds cold and institutional.
 Don’t say, “I know you’re a busy individual,” or “I know you’re a successful individual.”

 Finally, build up relationships and trust by respecting not only your prospect, but your competitors as well.